jdi-docs/jdi-light/source/includes/_tutorial.md

 public static Form<User> loginForm;
 ```
 In JDI Light you don't need to create a UI Object for such a simple form.
 Just declare it in your site class.<br/>
-_Note: And of course you don't need to initialize this form._
+_Note: And, of course, you don't need to initialize this form._

 ### 4. Creating a complex Contact Form ###
-In total we have 97 lines of code for Selenium and only 8 lines of code in JDI Light, but let's go step-by-step and see the difference in details.<br/>
+In total, we have 97 lines of code for Selenium and only 8 lines of code in JDI Light, but let's go step by step and see the difference in details.<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">Selenium Contact Form code (97)</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">JDI Light Contact Form code (8)</a><br/>
-_Note: Unfortunately, we can't use one string Form in this case because form has elements of different kinds, but we still can use short form descriptions with Smart locators.
-Just describe element types and names and one string initialization with your root locator **"#contact-form"**_<br/>
+_Note: Unfortunately, we can't use one-liner Form in this case because the form has elements of different kinds, but we still can use short form descriptions with Smart locators.
+Just describe element types and names and one-line initialization with your root `"#contact-form"` locator._<br/>

 ```java
     @FindBy(css ="#contact-form #name") WebElement name;